atharvasss/my-atomic-os-latest/README.md

 * **Immutable-friendly:** Keep the base image clean; prefer Flatpak installs.
 * **Development:** Use **Distrobox** for mutable development environments.
 * **Permissions:** Use **Flatseal** to manage Flatpak permissions.

-**Would you like me to add a section on how to automate these updates using a systemd timer?**.